Morriar/box/boxes/README.md

 The result of `make runone` is diffed with it.
 If there is difference, the test is considered failed.

+Private tests must reside in `tests-private`.

 ### Source

 `src/` is the base source code.

+It is the one tested by default and the template used for submissions.

 ## The boxme program